Juanda

 end

 Why Rails needs this: Rails includes host header verification as a security feature to prevent DNS rebinding attacks.
-Since we're using a custom domain (my-app.local) instead of localhost, we need to explicitly allow it.
+Since we're using a custom domain we need to explicitly allow it.
 Using an environment variable keeps this configuration flexible across different environments.

 Step 5: Install Caddy and Set Environment Variables